 Every microwave is a little different, so you may have to increase or decrease the cooking time by 15 seconds or so to get the caramels just the way you’d like them.
 The original recipe called for 2 cooking times of 3 1/2 minutes each, but I found that my caramels were too hard after cooking that long.
-Three minutes 15 seconds each time gave me the perfect chewy consistency.
+Three minutes 10 seconds each time gave me the perfect chewy consistency.
 If you prefer a very soft caramel, you may want to decrease the cooking time to 3 minutes for each cooking period.
-But even if you’re first batch comes out a bit hard or a bit soft, they result will still be delicious!
+But even if your first batch comes out a bit hard or a bit soft, the result will still be delicious!

 If you’d like to add chopped nuts, stir those in along with the vanilla.
 You can also add a sprinkling of sea salt once you’ve poured the caramel mixture into the pan.
 For a really decadent treat, try dipping the finished caramels in chocolate.
 The best thing of all though, is that you can have caramels in a matter of minutes, without spending 30 minutes stirring over a hot stove-top with one eye always on a candy thermometer!

 - 1/2 cup butter